EOSIO/eos/docs/cleos/command-reference/push/push action.md

----
-title: "push action"
+## Description
-excerpt: "Push a transaction with a single action"
+Push a transaction with a single action
----

 ## Positionals
   `contract` _Type: Text_ - The account providing the contract to execute